JMTI10/Test-data-generation-Package/README.md

 Open a terminal inside IRIS:

-docker exec -it iris iris session iris
+docker exec -it <Container_name> iris session iris

 Switch to the USER namespace (default):